 Mini-Block 2: With C, CO 12 sts, then with RS facing pick up and k 13 sts along right selvedge edge of Mini-Block 1—25 sts total.
 Rep Rows 2–24 of Mini-Block 1.

-Mini-Block 3: With C and RS facing, pick up and k 13 sts evenly spaced along left selvedge edge of Mini-Block 1, then use the backward-loop method (see the sidebar on page 36) to loosely CO 12 more sts—25 sts total.
+Mini-Block 3: With C and RS facing, pick up and k 13 sts evenly spaced along left selvedge edge of Mini-Block 1, then use the backward-loop method (*Loop working yarn and place it on needle backward so that it doesn’t unwind.
+Repeat from *) to loosely CO 12 more sts—25 sts total.
 Rep Rows 2–24 of Mini-Block 1.

 Mini-Block 4: With C, pick up and k 12 sts evenly spaced along the left selvedge edge of Mini-Block 2, then pick up and k 1 st in top corner of Mini-Block 1, then pick up and k 12 sts evenly spaced along right selvedge edge of Mini-Block 3—25 sts total.
 Rep Rows 2–24 of Mini-Block 1.